Gender analysis: Moser Framework

 Caroline Moser developed the Moser Framework for gender analysis in the 1980s while working at the Development Planning Unit of the University of London.
 Working with Caren Levy, she expanded it into a methodology for gender policy and planning.

 The Moser framework follows the Gender and Development approach in emphasizing the importance of gender relations.

 As with the WID-based Harvard Framework, it includes a collection of quantitative empirical facts.
 Going further, it investigates the reasons and processes that lead to conventions of access and control.

 The Moser Framework includes gender roles identification, gender needs assessment, disaggregating control of resources and decision making within the household, planning for balancing the triple role, distinguishing between different aims in interventions and involving women and gender-aware organizations in planning.

 Gender Analysis Matrix

 Rani Parker developed the Gender Analysis Matrix (GAM) in collaboration with other development practitioners to support their grassroots work for a Middle Eastern NGO.
 Participatory planning is a basic theme of the framework, which is flexible enough to handle situations where data collection is severely handicapped.

 Capacities and Vulnerabilities Analysis Framework

-The Capacities and Vulnerabilities Analysis (CVA) was developed in a research project at Harvard University, with some of the authors having also worked on the Harvard Analystic Framework.
+The Capacities and Vulnerabilities Analysis (CVA) was developed in a research project at Harvard University, with some of the authors having also worked on the Harvard Analytic Framework.

 The CVA is based on an analysis of 30 case studies of NGOs responding to disaster situations, and is designed to help in emergency aid planning to meet immediate needs while considering longer-term development needs.